Impact on climate and environment

 Greenhouse gas emissions, Implenia Global (Scopes 1 + 2)

-in % by usage for the year 2023
+in % by usage for the year 2024

 Scope 3 emissions

 With regard to its target of achieving net zero by 2050, Implenia is continuously expanding its reporting on the indirect emissions generated in up- and downstream process chains (Scope 3).
 In particular, the sourcing, production and transportation of construction materials and the subsequent use of buildings and structures cause significant emissions, which obviously affect a construction project’s overall impact.
 These emissions can be many times higher than those recorded under Scope 1 and 2.
-Although Implenia’s influence over these processes is generally low and although it is difficult to gather the relevant information, the company is seeking to expand its database and reporting in this area in the following years, thus laying the foundations for further CO2 reductions.
+Although Implenia’s influence over these processes is generally low and although it is difficult to gather the relevant information, the company is seeking to expand its database and reporting in this area in the years to come, thus laying the foundations for further CO2 reductions.

 Implenia has already identified the key factors that affect the company’s CO2 footprint along the value chain.
 It has also assessed how relevant the fifteen Scope 3 categories are to the company’s activities based on the GHG protocol, internal and external databases and the construction industry benchmark.
 The following categories have been found to be relevant to Implenia: